 - Course objectives

 - At the end of the course students should be able to: use basic field and laboratory methods of studying the invertebrates; use basic knowledge necessary to study the animals in the field (choice of localities, sampling material, creating collections and databases); make reasoned decisions about their topic of bachelor theses.

 - 1. Faunistic research bases: localization, selection of locality, material collection and conservation, databases creating 2.
 Designing field studies 3.
 Aquatic ecosystems – running waters – methods of study 4.
 Aquatic ecosystems – running waters – invertebrates (insects excluded) – ecology, material sampling, conservation 5.
 Aquatic ecosystems – running waters – insects – material sampling, conservation 6.
 Aquatic ecosystems – stagnant waters – methods of study 7.
-Aquatic macro- and meiofauna research on spring fens as a model habitat 8.
+Semi-aquatic ecosystems – spring fens and hyporheal – methods of study 8.
 Terrestrial ecosystems – soil zoology – methods of study, material sampling, conservation 9.
 Terrestrial ecosystems – entomology – methods of study, material sampling, conservation 10.
 Parasitology – unicellular parasites – methods of study 11.
 Parasitology – Platyhelminthes – methods of study 12.
 Parasitology – Acanthocephala, Nematoda – methods of study

 - Barker, G.M. (ed.), 2001.
 The Biology of Terrestrial Molluscs.
 CABI Publishing, Wallingford.

 - 1 h lecture and following 1 h practise weekly, final individual project